BVDUDET-ACM-Student-Chapter/Cyber-Security-Ethical-Hacking-Workshop/README.md

 - [Setting Up a Virtual Machine](setup_vm_document.md): This document provides instructions for setting up a virtual machine environment using VirtualBox/VMware and a pre-configured Kali Linux image.

-Feel free to explore the resources provided and reach out if you need any assistance!
+If you need any assistance during the setup process, please feel free to reach out to:
+ACM Technical Head: Kamran Khan, Mob No. +91 8097905879